Plastics technicians set up, adjust, maintain and repair machines that manufacture plastic products.

 - may travel locally to clients' workplaces to install or repair products.

 More than making coathangers

 When Travis Peek did work experience at a plastics company it opened his eyes to the opportunities available in the industry.

-"I was in sixth form, wondering what to do next.
+"I was in Sixth Form, wondering what to do next.
 I wanted to do something practical and hands-on involving machinery, but I had never really thought about working in plastics.
-I just thought it would be making things like coat-hangers or something like that, but I was wrong.
+I just thought it would be making things like coathangers or something like that, but I was wrong.
 When I got there I was just fascinated with all the different things produced and how they were made."

-On reflection, Travis says he would have worked harder on maths and chemistry at school if he'd known what lay ahead.
+On reflection, Travis says he would have worked harder at maths and chemistry at school if he'd known what lay ahead.
 "There's quite a bit of maths involved in the job, like working on velocities, percentages and pressures.
 Chemistry is useful because it helps with understanding the plastics materials and how they function.
 For example, even the temperature outside the building can affect how the plastics work in the machinery inside here.

 "If you want to get into a growing industry I think plastics would be a good one.
 It's quite unique and constantly developing."

 Robyn Nicholson talks about how to become a plastics moulder engineer – 2:24 mins.
 (Video courtesy of Competenz)